 Saline is a vibrant community just 10 miles southwest of Ann Arbor with an exceptional artistic scene and quality of life.
 Named for its natural salt springs, Saline blends historic small-town charm with leading-edge opportunities and has been named one of America's best places to live.
-Strong community engagement, nationally ranked schools, rich cultural and recreational opportunities, a thriving downtown, unique dining and shopping experiences, and proximity to big-city amenities all contribute to a high quality of life in Saline.
+Strong community engagement, nationally-ranked schools, rich cultural and recreational opportunities, a thriving downtown, unique dining and shopping experiences, and proximity to big-city amenities all contribute to a high quality of life in Saline.

 Spend some time with the friendly people of Saline and experience this vibrant community in action, including a historic downtown area which bustles with unique shops and restaurants.
 Saline hosts dozens of fun events throughout the year – from festivals, fairs, and parades to concerts, plays, and more.
 Special annual and seasonal events include the Saline Celtic Festival, the Summer Music Series, the Saline Summerfest, the Harvest of the Arts Oktoberfest, and the Saline Winterfest which are all held in the streets downtown Saline.

 History & Architecture

 History buffs will love to learn about Saline's past.
-The salt springs where the city got its name are over 600 million years ago when ground water pressure forced brine, from an ancient sea bed, up to the earth’s surface to form salt flats and springs.
-That salt has been attracting visitors for tens of thousands of years – from Ice Age animals, to Paleo and Pottawatomie Indians, to French traders, to the English-speaking settlers who started what has grown into the thriving City of Saline we know today.
+The salt springs where the city got its name are over 600 million years old.
+These springs have been attracting visitors for tens of thousands of years – from Ice Age animals, to Native Americans, to French traders, to the English-speaking settlers who started what has grown into the thriving City of Saline we know today.
 The Saline Area Historical Society and other community members are devoted to the preservation of Saline’s rich history.
-Take a step back in time and visit some of our cherished points of interest such as Rentschler Farm Museum, Depot Museum, and the Weber-Blaess one room schoolhouse.
+Take a step back in time and visit some of their cherished points of interest such as Rentschler Farm Museum, Depot Museum, and the Weber-Blaess one room schoolhouse.